mostjs/core/examples/most-redis-docker/README.md

 This project uses environment variables.
 If you are using the windows command prompt, you may have to change some commands slightly to use env vars.
-For example, rather than type `REDIS_MYCHANNEL=most-redis-docker-example npm run consume`, you would type `set REDIS_MYCHANNEL=most-redis-docker-example&&npm run consume`.
+For example, rather than type `REDIS_CHANNEL=most-redis-docker-example npm run consume`, you would type `set REDIS_CHANNEL=most-redis-docker-example&&npm run consume`.

 ### Option 1: Docker